Optimizing Context-Enhanced Relational Joins: Conclusion

 \textbf{Takeaway.} Holistic optimization of the join algorithm with vector inputs is necessary to enable fast and efficient computation.
-This led to removing model-operator overheads, tuning the individual and batched vector computation and access patterns aware of the underlying hardware capabilities.
+We reduced model-operator overheads, tuned the individual and batched vector computation, and designed and evaluated access pattern-aware operators that efficiently use underlying hardware capabilities. \Rthree{We discussed access path selection~\cite{DBLP:conf/sigmod/KesterAI17} in vector data management and demonstrated the trade-offs in scan versus index-based join implementation.}